 * Former research fellow for the United Association for Studies and Research

 * Spoke at a 2001 rally along with Sami Al-Arian and George Habash

-An American-born Palestinian activist, Raeed N. Tayeh was formerly an executive board member of the Islamic Association for Palestine (IAP) and a research fellow with the United Association for Studies and Research.
+An American-born Palestinian activist, Raeed N. Tayeh earned a bachelor’s degree in political science from Chicago State University in 2002 and a master’s degree in political science from the University of Akron in 2009.
+Over the years, he has served variously as an executive board member of the Islamic Association for Palestine (IAP) and a research fellow with the United Association for Studies and Research.
 He was also affiliated with the now-defunct American Muslims for Jerusalem.

 In June 1999, when Tayeh was the Chicago correspondent for the vehemently anti-Israel publication Washington Report on Middle East Affairs, he lauded Friends For Palestine (FFP)—a website that commonly posted diatribes against Jews and featured a map of Israel with the Palestinian flag superimposed on it—as a “very nice” site that was doing “good work.”
 “It is our duty to return [to] Palestine, ALL OF PALESTINE,” he added.
 (Emphasis in original)